psx-spx/psx-spx.github.io/docs/controllersandmemorycards.md

   xx=00h Stay in Normal mode
   xx=01h Enter Configuration mode
 ```
-Caution: Additionally to activating configuration commands, entering config
-mode does also activate a Watchdog Timer which does reset the controller if
-there's been no communication for about 1 second or so.
-The watchdog timer
-remains active even when returning to normal mode via Exit Config command.
-The
-reset does disable and lock rumble motors, and switches the controller to
-Digital Mode (with LED=off, and analog inputs disabled).
-To prevent this, be
-sure to keep issuing joypad reads even when not needing user input (eg. while
-loading data from CDROM).<br/>
-Caution 2: A similar reset occurs when the user pushes the Analog button; this
-is causing rumble motors to be stopped and locked, and of course, the
-analog/digital state gets changed.<br/>
-Caution 3: If config commands were used, and the user does then push the analog
-button, then the 5Ah-byte gets replaced by 00h (ie. responses change from "HiZ
-id 5Ah ..." to "HiZ id 00h ...").<br/>

 #### Config Mode - Command 42h "B" - Read Buttons AND analog inputs
 ```